 Both variants are shown below:

-With the aid of the debugger
+Specify types with the aid of the debugger

-Debug the function call, and use intention action Insert documentation string stub again.
+Debug the function call, and use the intention action Insert documentation string stub again.
 Information about the arguments and return values obtained during the debugging session will be used to pre-populate type annotations in a docstring.

 Inspect the result: